aws-amplify/learn/content/posts/README.md

 7. Submit a PR.

-After we review the PR, we will add your event to our list of upcoming events.
+After we review the PR, we will add your post to our list of posts.